-that the agreement between the United Nations and the ITU provides for that body to be invited to participate in all plenipotentiary and administrative conferences of the Union, as well as in meetings of the International Consultative Committees and all other meetings convened by the Union,
+that the agreement between the United Nations and the ITU provides for that body to be invited to participate in all conferences and assemblies of the Union, as well as in meetings of ITU Sector study groups and working bodies and all other meetings convened by the Union,

 considering

-a) that the Council is required under the terms of No. 247 of the Nairobi Convention, 1982, to effect coordination with all international organizations having related interests and activities;
+a) that the Council, under the terms of No. 80 of Article 4 of the ITU Convention, is responsible for the coordination with all international organizations having related interests and activities, as referred to in Articles 49 and 50 of the Constitution;

 b) that it is in the general interests of the specialized agencies in relation with the United Nations to cooperate within the limits of their powers in solving their common, related or complementary problems;

-c) that under the terms of No. 617 of the Convention, the Council may exempt certain international organizations from any share in defraying the expenses of ITU administrative conferences and meetings of the International Consultative Committees,and that the only criterion in such cases should be the benefits and advantages that the ITU may derive from the participation of these organizations in its work,resolves
+c) that under the terms of No. 476 of Article 33 of the Convention, the Council may exempt “subject to reciprocity” certain international organizations from any share in defraying the expenses of ITU conferences, assemblies and meetings;

+d) that the only criterion in such cases should be the benefits and advantages that both the ITU and the organization in question may derive from their participation in the activities concerned,

+having regard to

+relevant resolutions of the United Nations General Assembly dealing with the question of liberation movements,

+resolves

 1 that the United Nations shall be exempted from all contributions to defraying the expenditure of ITU conferences and meetings in which it participates;

-2 that, subject to the provisions of Articles 60, 61 and 68 of the Convention, the specialized agencies of the United Nations and the International Atomic Energy Agency shall, if concerned by one or more agenda items, be invited to take part in conferences and meetings of the Union;
+2 that, subject to the provisions of Articles 23, 24 and 25 of the Convention and the General Rules of conferences, assemblies and meetings of the Union, the specialized agencies of the United Nations, the International Atomic Energy Agency and other organizations referred to in Nos 269A–269E of Article 23 of the Convention, shall be invited to take part in conferences, assemblies and meetings of the Union in an advisory capacity;

-that, provided they accord reciprocity to the Union, the specialized agencies and the International Atomic Energy Agency shall be exempted from all contributions to defraying the expenditure of any ITU conferences and meetings in which they participate;
+3 that, provided they accord reciprocity to the Union, the specialized agencies, the International Atomic Energy Agency and other organizations in accordance with Nos 269A–269E of Article 23 of the Convention shall be exempted from all contributions to defraying the expenditure of any ITU conferences, assemblies and meetings in which they participate;

-3 that the liberation organizations referred to in Resolution 741 shall be exempted from all contributions to defraying the expenditure of ITU conferences and meetings in which they participate;
+4 that liberation organizations, in accordance with Resolution 6 (Kyoto, 1994), may attend at any time ITU conferences, assemblies and meetings as observers and shall be exempted from all contributions to defraying the expenditure of ITU conferences, assemblies and meetings in which they participate;

+5 to instruct the Secretary-General:

+5.1 in accordance with Nos 3 and 4 above, to establish and update, as required, a list of organizations exempted from all contributions to defraying the expenditure of ITU conferences, assemblies and meetings, comprising the following sections:

+– regional telecommunication organizations;

+– intergovernmental organizations operating satellite systems;

+– regional and other international organizations;

+– specialized agencies of the United Nations and the International Atomic Energy Agency;

+– liberation organizations recognized by the United Nations;

+5.2 to present the list of organizations, in accordance with No. 5.1 above, to the Council for consideration and approval;

+5.3 to make publicly available on the ITU website the list of organizations, as approved by the Council;

+5.4 to report to the Council on measures to implement this Resolution.